Tau Tridents at Accelerator Neutrino Facilities: Neutrino tridents at DUNE

-In Fig.~\ref{fig:DUNE}, we show the number of trident events, for all $\nu_\mu$-initiated tau tridents as well as $\nu_\mu \to \nu_\mu \mu^+ \mu^-$ and $\nu_e \to \nu_\tau \tau^+ e^-$, at DUNE ND with 67 ton of Argon and $3.3\times 10^{21}$ POT in the forward horn current, or neutrino mode (see Appendix~\ref{app:exp} for antineutrino mode).
-The uncertainties shown come from the cross section uncertainties outlined in Sec.~\ref{sec:xsec}.
-For simplicity, we do not take into account uncertainties in the neutrino fluxes, which can in principle be reduced with other measurements (e.g., neutrino-electron scattering) at DUNE ND.
+In Fig.~\ref{fig:DUNE}, we show the number of trident events, for all $\nu_\mu$-initiated tau tridents as well as $\nu_\mu \to \nu_\mu \mu^+ \mu^-$ and $\nu_e \to \nu_\tau \tau^+ e^-$, at DUNE-ND with 67 ton of argon and $3.3\times 10^{21}$ POT in the forward horn current, or neutrino mode (see Appendix~\ref{app:exp} for antineutrino mode).
+The uncertainties shown come from the cross section uncertainties outlined above.
+For simplicity, we do not take into account uncertainties in the neutrino fluxes, which can in principle be reduced with other measurements (e.g., neutrino-electron scattering) at DUNE-ND.
 Since experimentally one may be able to distinguish between coherent and incoherent scattering by observing the hadronic activity, we show their corresponding number of events separately.
 For the ease of cross check with previous literature~\cite{Ballett:2018uuc, Altmannshofer:2019zhy}, we report the dimuon trident events as well, although our main focus is on the taus.
 For instance, our event numbers for the dimuon tridents roughly match with those given in Ref.~\cite{Altmannshofer:2019zhy}, after taking into account the differences in the flux and detector mass used there from the older DUNE configuration.
-As for the tau tridents, in total, we expect $4.11 \pm 1.17$ ($0.97 \pm 0.28$) events in the standard mode and $19.74 \pm 5.67$ ($1.15 \pm 0.34$) events in the tau-optimized mode for the $\nu_\mu \to \nu_\tau \tau^+ \mu^-$ ($\bar{\nu}_\mu \to \bar{\nu}_\tau \tau^- \mu^+$) trident.
+As for the tau tridents, in total, we expect $4.11 \pm 1.17$ ($0.97 \pm 0.28$) events in the standard mode and $19.74 \pm 5.67$ ($1.15 \pm 0.34$) events in the tau-optimized mode for the $\nu_\mu \to \nu_\tau \tau^+ \mu^-$ ($\bar{\nu}_\mu \to \bar{\nu}_\tau \tau^- \mu^+$) trident running in the forward-horn configuration.
 Most of these events come from incoherent scattering due to DUNE's energy spectrum.
 This is in sharp contrast with the dimuon trident, where the coherent contribution is the dominant one.
 The tau-optimized mode gives more events because the flux peaks at higher energies, making it easier to pass the energy threshold for the tau tridents.
 For ditau tridents, we expect less than one event even in the tau-optimized mode.
 For completeness, we also report the numbers for $\nu_e \to \nu_\tau \tau^+ e^-$ and $\nu_\mu \to \nu_\mu \tau^+ \tau^-$ as well as their antineutrino counterparts in Fig.~\ref{fig:DUNE}.

-In Appendix~\ref{app:exp}, we also show the number of trident events for FASER$\nu$, T2K INGRID near detector, MINOS/MINOS+.
+In Appendix~\ref{app:exp} we also show the number of trident events for FASER$\nu$, T2K INGRID near detector and MINOS/MINOS+ for comparison.